Please review our updated step-by-step guide and timeline for Penn's 2022 Rhodes application process!

-Starting in 2018, the Rhodes Scholarship offers scholarships to citizens of any country (applicants who are not eligible to apply through a specific Rhodes constituency must follow the procedure below under "Special Note for Global, Multi-jurisdictional, or Inter-jurisdictional candidates").
-Information on eligibility and the specific application process and requirements for Rhodes jurisdictions can be found at http://www.rhodeshouse.ox.ac.uk/about/rhodes-countries.
-Potential Penn applicants are invited to learn more about the application process by completing this form to request access to Penn's Canvas site for Rhodes applicants, attending Fellowships Explained and Fellowship 201 for Rhodes applicants, and calling 215-746-6488 to schedule an appointment with Dr. Wallace Genser.
+The Rhodes Scholarship offers scholarships to citizens of any country.
+Applicants who are not eligible to apply through a specific Rhodes constituency must follow the procedure below under "Special Note for Global, Multi-jurisdictional, or Inter-jurisdictional candidates."
+Information on eligibility and the specific application process and requirements for Rhodes jurisdictions can be found on the Rhodes Trust website.
+Potential Penn applicants are invited to learn more about the application process by enrolling in the CURF Fellowship Resources canvas site, attending a Fellowships Explained virtual session, and scheduling an appointment with Dr. Wallace Genser.

-Rhodes Scholarships are awarded for two or more years of study at Oxford University (two years is the minimum, and recipients may apply for a third year to support doctoral studies).
+Rhodes Scholarships are awarded for two or more years of study at Oxford University (two years is the minimum, and recipients may apply for a third year of funding to support doctoral studies).
 The Rhodes Scholarship pays all tuition and fees, in addition to a personal allowance for living expenses.
-Information about courses of study at Oxford is available at http://www.ox.ac.uk/admissions/graduate/courses.
-Details about eligible degrees can be found at https://www.rhodeshouse.ox.ac.uk/media/42584/conditions-of-tenure-2018-19.pdf
+Potential applicants should consult with CURF and their mentors to identify appropriate graduate programs at Oxford that meet the Rhodes Scholarship's Terms and Conditions.

 To learn more from Penn's recent Rhodes Scholars:

-Penn Application Deadline for applicants eligible to apply from Canada and the US (including US Permanent Residents): August 1, 2020, 4:00pm.
-(All other applicants must meet their home country's deadline available at https://www.rhodeshouse.ox.ac.uk/scholarships/apply/)
+Penn Application Deadline for applicants eligible to apply from Canada and the US (including US Permanent Residents): August 1, 2022, 4:00pm.
+(All other applicants must meet their home country's deadline available on the Rhodes Trust website.

 Penn’s Application Process for applicants OTHER than Global Rhodes applicants, including applicants from the US or Canada

-- Candidates should indicate their intent to apply for endorsement for the Rhodes Scholarship (as well as the Marshall Scholarship and/or Mitchell Scholarship, if relevant) as soon as possible by completing the Request for University of Pennsylvania Endorsement Form.
-Candidates will then be assigned a Fellowship Advisor who will help the candidate clarify goals, values, and purposes, assist with application details, and draft the letter of endorsement on behalf of the University.
-Candidates requesting endorsement after June 1 must contact Dr. Wallace Genser at firstname.lastname@example.org to request consideration for University of Pennsylvania endorsement.
+- Candidates should indicate their intent to apply for endorsement for the Rhodes Scholarship (as well as the Marshall Scholarship and/or Mitchell Scholarship, if relevant) as soon as possible by completing the Penn's Spring Consultations form.
+Candidates will then be assigned a Fellowship Advisor who will help the candidate clarify goals, values, and purposes, assist with application details, and draft the university's endorsement letter.
+Candidates requesting endorsement after July 1 must contact Dr. Wallace Genser at firstname.lastname@example.org to request consideration for University of Pennsylvania endorsement

-- As soon as you have arranged for letters of recommendation for the Rhodes Scholarship, complete a CURF Recommendation Request Form for each recommender.
-If you are also applying for the Marshall and/or Mitchell, separate requests must be submitted for each award.
+- As soon as you have arranged for letters of recommendation for the Rhodes Scholarship, begin working on your CURF Rhodes Application.
+If you are also applying for the Marshall Scholarship (which US applicants are strongly encouraged to do), separate requests must be submitted for each award.
 At this point, DO NOT request letters of recommendation through the Rhodes application system.
-Letters of recommendations must be submitted to CURF via the webform no later than 4:00pm on August 1, 2020.
+Letters of recommendations must be submitted to CURF via the webform no later than 4:00pm on August 1, 2022

-- Complete Penn's Internal Rhodes application form, including the upload of a single PDF which combines your personal statement, list of principal activities and honors in college, unofficial transcript from Penn InTouch (and other institutions, if relevant), a high quality digital photograph of yourself (one that would be appropriate for a passport), and evidence of nationality.
+- Complete Penn's Internal Rhodes application form, including the upload of your personal statement, list of principal activities and honors in college, unofficial transcript from Penn InTouch (and other institutions, if relevant), a high quality digital photograph of yourself (one that would be appropriate for a passport), and evidence of nationality.
 If you do not receive an email confirming your submission within 4 hours, please IMMEDIATELY email email@example.com to make sure CURF has received your submission.
-Submission is due by 4:00pm on August 1, 2020.
+Submission is due by 4:00pm on August 1, 2022